cloudflare/cloudflare-docs/content/workers/tutorials/configure-your-cdn/index.md

 ## Conclusion and next steps

-Congratulations!
-You've successfully created a Cloudflare Worker that allows you to interact with an R2 bucket, including uploading and downloading files.
+You have successfully created a Cloudflare Worker that allows you to interact with an R2 bucket to accomplish tasks such as uploading and downloading files.
 You can now use this as a starting point for your own projects.

-For more inspiration, check out additional tutorials in our [tutorials section](/workers/tutorials) and explore what else you can do with [R2](/r2).
+To build more with R2 and Workers, refer to [Tutorials](/workers/tutorials) and the [R2 documentation](/r2).

 If you have any questions, need assistance, or would like to share your project, join the Cloudflare Developer community on [Discord](https://discord.gg/cloudflaredev) to connect with fellow developers and the Cloudflare team.